hyperium/tonic/tonic-examples/routeguide-tutorial.md

 #### Simple RPC
-Let's look at the simplest method first, `get_feature`, which just gets a `Point` from the client and tries to find a feature associated with that location.
-If it finds one, it is returned to the client wrapped in a `tonic::Response`.
-If it can't find one, it returns an empty Feature.
+Let's look at the simplest method first, `get_feature`, which just gets a `tonic::Request<Point>` from the client and tries to find a feature at the location represented by the given `Point`.
+If no feature is found, it returns an empty one.

 ```rust
 async fn get_feature(&self, request: Request<Point>) -> Result<Response<Feature>, Status> {